 An inside view considers a problem by focusing on the specific task and by using information that is close at hand, and makes predictions based on that narrow and unique set of inputs.
 These inputs may include anecdotal evidence and fallacious perceptions.
 This is the approach that most people use in building models of the future and is indeed common for all forms of planning.

 The outside view asks if there are similar situations that can provide a statistical basis for making a decision.
 Rather than seeing a problem as unique, the outside view wants to know if others have faced comparable problems and, if so, what happened.
 The outside view is an unnatural way to think, precisely because it forces people to set aside all the cherished information they have gathered.

 Mauboussin argues that we embrace the inside view for a few primary reasons.
-First, we're optimistic by nature.
+First, we’re optimistic by nature.
 Second, is the “illusion of optimism” (we see our future as brighter than that of others).
-Finally, is the illusion of control (we think that chance events are subject to our control).
+Finally, it is the illusion of control (we think that chance events are subject to our control).

 One interesting point is that while we’re bad at looking at the outside view when it comes to ourselves, we’re better at it when it comes to other people.